Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 CaCO$_3$ (carbonates) in g/kg, `GYP` is the CaSO$_4$ (gypsum) in and `tetaS` is the volumetric percentage of water.

-For this specific profile, most limiting soil properties is `tetaS`, but because none of the soil properties got <20 points, we can conclude that the maximum rooting depth is .
+For this specific profile, the most limiting soil property is `tetaS`, but because none of the soil properties got <20 points, we can conclude that the maximum rooting depth is (MISSING VALUE HERE!).
 Note that the threshold values in the `LRI` function used to derive Limiting Rootability scores are set based on common soil agricultural productivity tresholds (e.g. for maize; see also Fig. \@ref(fig:lri-scheme)), and can be adjusted via the